How To Improve Your Credit Score

 Having taught nearly 500 personal finance classes since 2004 to over 8,000 individuals, it’s not often that I get a question about course topics that I haven’t heard before.
 I love it when I do, though, and that’s exactly what happened last week at a local housing authority.
 Here is the question:

 What can I do if the title loan company to which I once owed money but have paid off in full has gone out of business but is still listed on my credit report with money owing?
-At first, it sounded completely new, but in the end, much of the method for dealing with this situation goes back to the typical process for correcting one’s credit report.
+At first, it sounded completely new, but in the end, much of the method for dealing with this situation goes back to the typical process of correcting one’s credit report.
 Here are the suggestions that we, as a class, came up with:

 - First, dispute the credit report error online through each of the three national credit bureaus.